ryestew/gamedayRemix/1_Remix_Basics/README.md

 3. Change default workspace’s name

-4. Change to the light theme
+4. Change to the **light** theme

 5. Load this GIST into Remix: https://gist.github.com/ryestew/903f0f61cc7425761d500ad93e681581

-6. Compile the file with the clue listed in the tweet:
+6. Compile the file with the clue listed in the tweet: https://twitter.com/EthereumRemix/status/1511901727389147136

-7. Deploy (simple) - to JSVM
+7. Flatten the file (hint: rt click)

+8. Go to the flattened file and input in the google form the word on line 422.

+9.

 this part is from the ABI